TZstatsADS/Spring2019-Proj1-zy2327/README.md

   * All age groups mainly express feeling about positve, trust, joy and anticipation.

   * Boyfriend and girlfriend are mentioned most by 10-20 age group; husband, wife, son and daughter are mentioned more in the rest age groups.
 Friend and family are the keywords to all age groups.

+  * Married males are happier than single ones while married females remain the same level of happiness as single ones.

+  * Parenthood makes both gender happier.

   * "Father" tends to mentioned more about "work" while "mother" tends to mentioned more about family.